Greek Philosopher Theophrastus Sent Messages in Bottles in Ancient Greece to Study Ocean Currents

 No Evidence of Theophrastus Sending Messages in Bottles

-For my part, I’ve spoken with oceanographer Curt Ebbesmeyer about this, who has studied the history of messages in bottles quite a bit himself.
-He told me that no one he spoke with could verify the claim that Theophrastus sent messages in bottles.
+For my part, I’ve spoken with oceanographer Curt Ebbesmeyer about this, who has studied the history of messages in bottles in depth himself.
+He told me that in his years of research, including speaking with the world’s foremost experts on Theophrastus, he has never found evidence that supports the claim that Theophrastus sent bottled messages.

-This is why in his book, Flotsametrics, Ebbesmeyer examines the Theophrastus story in a section tellingly titled “Urban Legends of the Sea.”
+This is why in his book, Flotsametrics, Ebbesmeyer examines the Theophrastus story in a section tellingly titled “Urban Legends of the Sea,” as I’ve mentioned.
 He writes “I’ve tried to track down the actual facts of each case, weigh them against what I know about oceanic phenomena, and rate them from one to ten on a scale of probability”.